Siegel-Lab/BioSmoother/Manual.md

 </figure>

 Smoother's interface consists of several panels:
-- *Working spinner*: Visible, while Smoother in computing a new heatmap.
+- *Working spinner*: Visible, while Smoother is computing a new heatmap.
 - *Un-/re-do arrows*: Click to undo or redo changes.
 - *Navigation bar*: Displays the currently visible region and allows to jump to a region of interest.
 - *Plot tools*: Allows toggling ways to interact with the plots.